Kurma Venkata Reddi Naidu: Early life

-Kurma Venkatareddi Naidu was born in tHe British Raj on 15 May 1875 in Rajahmundry in Godavari district and belonged to a Telaga Kapu family.
-His father was Police Inspector Kurma Bapanna Naidu, and his mother was Venkata Ratnamma.
+Kurma Venkatareddi Naidu was born on 15 May 1875 in Rajahmundry in Godavari district and belonged to a Telaga Kapu family.
+His father, Kurma Bapanna Naidu, won a name for himself as a Police Inspector.
+His mother, Venkata Ratnamma was reputed to be a pious and simple lady.

 Naidu's ancestors were rich, and reportedly owned two villages, Gangavaram and Kurmapuram in the Ramachandrapuram mandal of Godavari district.
 One of his paternal ancestors, Sambhanna Naidu, served as a military officer on the side of the English against the Dutch in the late eighteenth century, and earned the title of Kumandan (Commandant) which became a family appellation.

 Education

 He completed his B.A. degree from Madras Christian College in 1894 and later attended Madras Law College.
-Before being called to the bar in 1900, he was a Professor of Physics at the Government Arts College, Rajahmundry.
+Before being called to the bar in 1900, he was a professor of Physics at the Government Arts College, Rajahmundry.
 He started his practice as an advocate in Rajahmundry and then shifted to Eluru.